 One look at this cake and its decadence is evident: every bite will unleash layers of chocolatey goodness.
-We are, of course, referring to the Black Forest cake from Germany, one of the most popular and beloved cakes around the globe.
+We are, of course, referring to the Black Forest Cake from Germany, one of the most popular and beloved cakes around the globe.
 The lavish dessert is also known as Black Forest gateau.

 The traditional version consists of multiple layers of chocolate sponge cake with whipped cream and cherries, covered on each side with whipped cream and chocolate chips, as well as with cherries on top.